ava-labs/hypersdk/README.md

 (which has access to state, unlike `AsyncVerify`).
 The generic support for performing certain stateless activities during execution can greatly reduce the e2e verification time of a block when running on powerful hardware.

+#### [Optional] Batch Signature Verification
+TODO: batch verification of ed25519, generically supported for any crypto that provides this capability.

 ### Multidimensional Fee Pricing
 Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas"),